 Similarly, journaling also gives students the chance to take a closer look at their own lives and see all the positivity that exists there.
 It’s easy for anyone who’s struggling to get caught up in dwelling on life’s negatives—but journaling gives kids the chance to stop and think about all the good things that are going on in their lives, too.

-When kids stop and take time to consider the great things they’re doing and the positive qualities they have, they’ll be able to gain new perspectives on who they are and how they should feel about themselves.
+When kids stop and take time for self-reflection to consider the great things they’re doing and their positive qualities, they’ll be able to gain new perspectives on who they are and how they should feel about themselves, and self-acceptance blooms.

-By asking students to reflect on their experiences, you’ll give them the opportunity to recognize their very best qualities—and to feel more confident about all of the good things they have done.
+By asking students to reflect on their experiences, you’ll allow them to recognize their very best qualities—and to feel more confident about all of the good things they have done.
 Doing so has the added benefit of increasing their self-awareness.

 40 Confidence Journal Prompts